Andrezascientist/analyzing_crime_los_angeles_case_study/README.md

 9. How does crime distribution vary by victim descent and gender?
 10. How does weapon involvement vary across crime types?

-## Methods & Tools

-### Tools
-- **Python**
-- **pandas**
-- **NumPy**
-- **Matplotlib**
-- **Seaborn**
-- **Jupyter Notebook**
+---

 ### Analytical Methods

+The analysis uses several exploratory and descriptive techniques:

 - data cleaning and standardization
 - missing value detection and placeholder handling
 - datetime conversion and time-based feature engineering
-- categorical aggregation using `value_counts()`, `groupby()`, and `pivot`
+- categorical aggregation using `value_counts()`, `groupby()`, and pivot tables
-- proportion analysis using `normalize=True`
+- proportion analysis using normalized counts
-- cross-tab and heatmap analysis
+- cross-tabulation and heatmap analysis
-- validation through alternative methods in appendices
+- validation of selected results using alternative analytical approaches

+---

 ## Data Cleaning & Preparation Highlights

-This project includes several cleaning and preprocessing steps designed to make the analysis robust and reproducible:
+Several preprocessing steps were performed before the analysis:

-- Standardized column names to **lowercase snake_case**
+- standardized column names to lowercase `snake_case`
-- Preserved leading zeros in `TIME OCC` by reading it as string before conversion
+- preserved leading zeros in `time_occ` before time conversion
-- Converted date/time columns into usable datetime formats
+- Converted date and time variables into usable datetime formats
-- Created derived temporal features (`hour`, `day_of_week`, etc.)
+- created temporal features such as hour and day of week
-- Grouped victim ages into interpretable age bands using `pd.cut()`
+- grouped victim ages into interpretable age categories using `pd.cut()`
-- Created a binary `weapon_used` indicator from `weapon_desc`
+- created a binary `weapon_used` indicator from `weapon_desc`
-- Identified and replaced placeholder values such as `"?"`, `"N/A"`, and `"unknown"` with `NaN`
+- identified and replaced placeholder values such as `"?"`, `"N/A"`, and `"unknown"` with missing values(NaN)
-- Reviewed ambiguous categories (for example, low-frequency `"H"` in `vict_sex`) and excluded them where appropriate for clearer interpretation
+- reviewed ambiguous and low-frequency categories and excluded them where appropriate for clearer interpretation

+These steps helped improve consistency and support reproducible analysis throughout the notebook.

+---

 ## Key Findings

-### 1) Crime peaks at midday
+### 1) Reported Crime frequency peaks at midday

-The highest crime frequency occurs at **12 PM**, suggesting that incidents rise with daytime activity and remain elevated through the afternoon.
+The highest frequency of reported crimes occurs at **12 PM**, with incident counts remaining elevated through parts of the afternoon.

-### 2) Central is the most consistently high-risk area
+### 2) Central records the highest concentration of reported crimes

-The **Central** area has the highest frequency of **night crimes** and also records the highest number of crimes during **peak crime hours**, indicating a persistent concentration of crime risk.
+The **Central** area has the highest overall crime frequency and also records the highest number of incidents during the identified peak crime period.

-### 3) Working-age adults are the most affected
+### 3) Adults aged 26–34 represent the largest victim age group

-Victims aged **26–34** represent the largest share of incidents, followed by the **35–44** group.
-The **0–17** group has the lowest number of crimes.
+Victims aged **26–34** account for the largest share of reported incidents, followed by the **35–44** age group.
+The **0–17** group has the lowest number of reported incidents.

-### 4) A few crime categories dominate the dataset
+### 4) A small number of crime categories account for many incidents

-**Identity theft**, **battery**, **burglary**, **assault with a deadly weapon**, and **intimate partner-related offenses account** for a substantial share of reported incidents.
+The most frequently reported categories include:

+- identity theft
+- battery
+- burglary
+- assault with a deadly weapon
+- intimate partner-related offenses

 This concentration suggests that a small number of crime categories drive a large portion of total incidents, indicating that targeted interventions in these areas could have a disproportionate impact on reducing overall crime.

-### 5) Crime distribution by gender is broadly balanced
+### 5) Male and female victims are represented at similar levels

-Male victims account for about **50%** of incidents and female victims about **48%**, indicating that crime in this dataset does not disproportionately affect one gender.
+Among records with available gender information, male victims account for approximately **50%** of incidents and female victims approximately **48%**,indicating that crime in this dataset does not disproportionately affect one gender.

 ### 6) Peak-hour crime concentration is highest in Central

-The **Central** area records the highest number of crimes during peak crime hours, reinforcing its position as a consistently high-crime location.
+The **Central** area records the highest number of reported crimes during peak crime hours.
+Other areas, including **77th Street** and **Pacific**, also show relatively high incident counts during these periods.

-Other areas such as **77th Street** and **Pacific** also show elevated crime levels during peak hours, indicating that crime hotspots remain relatively stable throughout the day.

-This suggests that peak crime periods amplify existing geographic patterns rather than shifting them, highlighting the need for targeted resource allocation in consistently high-risk areas.
+This suggests that peak periods largely reinforce existing geographic concentrations rather than producing a substantially different spatial pattern.

-### 7) Weekdays show substantially higher crime volume than weekends
+### 7) Total reported crime volume is higher on weekdays than weekends

-Approximately **71.4%** of crimes occur on weekdays, compared with about **28.6%** on weekends.
+Approximately **71.4%** of reported incidents occur on weekdays and **28.6%** on weekends.
 Among weekdays, **Friday** has the highest crime frequency.

-### 8) Crime activity increases toward the end of the workweek
+Because there are five weekdays and two weekend days, total counts alone should not be interpreted as evidence that an individual weekday is necessarily riskier than an individual weekend day.
+Daily patterns are examined separately in the analysis.

+### 8) Friday has the highest crime frequency among weekdays

 Among weekdays, **Friday** has the highest crime frequency, followed closely by **Thursday** and **Wednesday**, indicating a gradual increase in crime activity as the week progresses.

-This pattern suggests that crime may be influenced by end-of-week behavioral and social dynamics, such as increased mobility and economic activity.

-The relatively small differences across weekdays indicate that crime is consistently present throughout the week, but slightly intensifies toward the end of the workweek.
+The differences across weekdays are relatively modest, indicating that reported crime is distributed throughout the workweek rather than being concentrated on a single day.

-### 9) Multi-dimensional demographic disparities across victim descent and gender
+### 9) Crime distribution varies across victim descent and gender

 Crime distribution varies across victim descent and gender, with certain demographic groups experiencing higher concentrations of incidents.